 What is creativity?
 Can only certain people create?
 Is creating always about art?

 I like the idea that (nearly) none of our most significant ideas are completely and utterly ‘new’.
 They somehow are built from some old thoughts/ideas and projects – recycled in a way into something that was born in our brain.

 I came up with a metaphor that I find very useful when talking about creativity and originality.
 One might argue that they will never find a partner.
-There’s already so many men and women in the world – they might say – that this potential partner naturally has all those people to choose from.
+There are already so many men and women in the world – they might say – that this potential partner naturally has all those people to choose from.
 See that?
 How absurd it sounds?
 If that was the case, our species would have been long gone by now.
 But it hasn’t happened.
-We fall in love, we decide that one person is significantly more interesting or attractive to us than all the others.
-And while that might ( for most people) mean that they engage in a relationship with one person when one relationship ends – chances are – a new one will begin.
-Most of us also have friends and acquaintances.
+We fall in love, we decide that one person is more interesting or attractive to us than all the others.
+And while that might (for most people) mean that they engage in a relationship with one person - when one relationship ends – chances are – a new one will begin.
+Most of us also have friends who we love, family, and acquaintances.
 And more than one, too:)